czottmann/build-streamdeck-iconpacks/index.md

 ## How to install

-Extract the ZIP file to the `IconPacks/` directory in your local SD data folder.
-(On macOS, that's `$HOME/Library/Application Support/com.elgato.StreamDeck/IconPacks`, on Windows it's probably `C:\Users\you\AppData\Roaming\Elgato\StreamDeck\IconPacks`).
+1. Extract the downloaded ZIP file to the `IconPacks/` directory in your local SD data folder.✱
-Quit the Stream Deck software and restart it.
+2. Quit the Stream Deck software and restart it.

-The icon pack should now be available in your Stream Deck Icon Library.
+3. The icon pack should now be available in your Stream Deck Icon Library.

+✱) On macOS, that's `$HOME/Library/Application Support/com.elgato.StreamDeck/IconPacks`,
+on Windows it's probably `C:\Users\you\AppData\Roaming\Elgato\StreamDeck\IconPacks`.

 ## Why